EdAlegrid/array-gpio/README.md

 let i2c = r.startI2C(); // using SDA1 and SCL1 (pin 3 & 5) pins

-/* set data transfer speed to 400 kHz */
+/* Set data transfer speed to 200 kHz */
-i2c.setTransferSpeed(400000);
+i2c.setTransferSpeed(200000);

 /* MCP9808 hardware device address */
 let addr = 0x18;

-/* select the MCP9808 device for data trasfer */
+/* Select the MCP9808 device for data trasfer */
 i2c.selectSlave(addr);

-/* setup the application read and write data buffer */ const wbuf = Buffer.alloc(16); // write buffer const rbuf = Buffer.alloc(16); // read buffer
+/* Setup the application read and write data buffer */ const wbuf = Buffer.alloc(16); // write buffer const rbuf = Buffer.alloc(16); // read buffer

-/* accessing the internal 16-bit manufacturer ID register within MCP9808 */
+/* Accessing the internal 16-bit manufacturer ID register within MCP9808 */
 wbuf[0] = 0x06; // from the MCP9808 datasheet, set the address of the manufacturer ID register to the write buffer i2c.write(wbuf, 1); // writes 1 data byte to the slave device selecting the MCP9808 manufacturer ID register for data access

-/* master (rpi) device will now read the content of the 16-bit manufacturer ID register (should be 0x54 as per datasheet) */ /* reading 2 data bytes - the upper byte (rbuf[0]) and lower byte (rbuf[1]) from the manufacturer ID register, ID value is on the lower byte from the datasheet */ i2c.read(rbuf, 2);
+/* Master (rpi) device will now read the content of the 16-bit manufacturer ID register (should be 0x54 as per datasheet) */ /* Reading 2 data bytes - the upper byte (rbuf[0]) and lower byte (rbuf[1]) from the manufacturer ID register, ID value is on the lower byte from the datasheet */ i2c.read(rbuf, 2);

 console.log('MCP9808 ID: ', rbuf[1].toString(16));  // convert the ID value to hex value